f1reboywatergrl/matkulsniper/README.md

 # matkulsniper

-Check for the availability of your favorite matkuls!
-Built by Python, BeautifulSoup, and Mechanize.
+Check the availability of your favorite matkuls!
+Built using Python, BeautifulSoup, Mechanize, and Tkinter.
+(Don't forget to install the packages first)